rust-lang/rust/text/0000-kinds-of-allocators.md

 While that is true, it seems like it would be a little short-sighted.
-In particular, I have neither proven *nor* disproven the value of `Kind` system described here with respect to GC integration.
+In particular, I have neither proven *nor* disproven the value of `Layout` system described here with respect to GC integration.

 As far as I know, it is the closest thing we have to a workable system for allowing client code of allocators to accurately describe the